khwilo/CalogAn/README.md

 # CalogAn

-An Android application to analyse call logs and determine the relationships between the contacts in the phone address book.
+An Android application to analyse call logs and determine the relationships between the callLogs in the phone address book.